nvbach91/iga-hybrid/README.md

     OPTIONAL {
         ?ind a ?class .
     }
-} GROUP BY ?vocabURI ?vocabLabel ORDER BY ?vocabURI
+} GROUP BY ?vocabURI ?vocabPrefix ?vocabLabel ORDER BY ?vocabURI
 ```